CenturyLinkCloud/PublicKB/Security/customer-testing-clc.md

 Any test intended to find either limits or performance degradation points in systems.

 **Required Notification:** CenturyLink does not allow customers to perform load testing except in very special, highly controlled circumstances that must be closely coordinated ahead of time.
-Advance notice to the CLC help desk (in all cases) by opening a ticket at help@ctl.io and coordinating with a customer service associate (CSA) during the testing.
+Advance notice to the CLC help desk (in all cases) by opening a ticket at help@ctl.io and coordinating with a Customer Care Engineer during the testing.

 Tools used for testing include: LoadRunner, NeoLoad, Rational Performance Tester, Jmeter, The Grinder, and other similar tools.